FOSSEE/st-scripts/getting_started_with_ipython/script.rst

 Switch to the terminal for solution.
-And you can look up the documentation of the function round by typing round question mark in the ipython interpreter.
+And you can look up the documentation of the function round by typing round exercise mark in the ipython interpreter.

 ..
 L23